The Directors are pleased to present the 90th Annual Report together

 (AGM) held on June 20, 2014, approved the appointment of M/s Walker

 Chandiok & Co.
-LLP Chartered Accountants, Mumbai, bearing ICAI
+LLP, Chartered Accountants, Mumbai, bearing Firm

-the Company, to hold office from the conclusion of that AGM until the conclusion of the
+hold office from the conclusion of that AGM until the conclusion of the

 6th AGM held thereafter (subject to ratification of the appointment by

-the Members at every AGM held after the abovesaid
+the Members at every AGM held after the above said AGM).

-2014, states that appointment of the Auditor shall be subject to
+appointment of the Auditor shall be subject to ratification by the

-In view of the above, the existing appointment of M/s Walker Chandiok & Co.
+the appointment of M/s Walker Chandiok & Co.
 LLP, Chartered